RloanBRG/Bingo-table_1-75/README.md

-a small project i'm making that is a base for the future projects in more high quality, like this project i want to add a real time comunication between a client to a host to make a more dynamic of the family
+(a small project i'm making to be a base for the future projects in more high quality)

+like this project i want to add a real time comunication between a client to a host to make a more dynamic of the family